junhong-tom/Cloud-AWS/README.md

          - Default Region
          - Default output Format

-      D. Where AWS CLI Stores the Configuration and Credential Files
+      D. 設定檔和憑證檔儲存位置 Where AWS CLI Stores the Configuration and Credential Files
-         - It stores the file under your home directory, in the .aws subdirectory
+         - 位置在家目錄中的 .aws 子目錄中   It stores the file under your home directory, in the .aws subdirectory
-         - Can view the configuration and credentials files
+         - 檔案: ~\.aws\config & ~\.aws\credentials  Can view the configuration and credentials files

       E. Using Named Profiles
+         - Instead of all users using the same default profile "$HOME/.aws", you can create custom profiles with different credentials, regions, and output formats.
+         - You can create any number of profiles you need.
+         - Profiles help you grant separate sets of privileges for different environments, such as development and production environments.
+         - You can create a profile and assign it to multiple accounts.
+         - Creating and using multiple profiles helps you implement different configurations for different sets of users.

-      F. Creating a Custom Profile Using the Config and Credentials Files
+      F. Creating a Custom Profile Using the Config and Credentials Files ~\.aws\config
+      [default]
+      region=us-west-2
+      output=jaon

+      [profile user2]
+      region=us-east-1
+      output=text

+      ~\.aws\credentials
+      [default]
+      aws_access_key_id=
+      aws_secret_access_key=

+      [user2]
+      aws_access_key_id=
+      aws_secret_access_key=

+      How to specify a named profile (user2) when executing an AWS CLI command
+      $

+      How to create a profile by editing the config and credentials files.
+      $aws configure --profile use2

       G. Configuring the CLI to Use a Role
       H. Specifying Environment Variables to Configure AWS CLI
       I. Configuration Precedence